DeeplearningYong/SetupDeepLearningBox/README.md

 # Preparation
 1) You already installed Ubuntu 16.04
-2) You have a nvidia GPU card and already installed driver
+2) You have a nvidia GPU card (1080, 1080 Ti, etc) and installed nvidia driver as following:
 ```bash
 sudo apt-get purge nvidia*
 sudo add-apt-repository ppa:graphics-drivers